KidusMa/Ai-powered-accounting-app/README.md

 # AI-Powered Accounting Agent

-A modern, colorful web application that provides intelligent accounting automation with AI-powered features for financial management.
+A modern, attractive web application that provides intelligent accounting automation with AI-powered features for financial management.

 ## 🚀 Features